 - Lens moisture is common; keep a microfibre cloth handy and use a dew heater on longer shoots in damp air.

-- Guard electronics from sudden drizzle; wrap gear in a light sleeve when moving between vantage points.
+- Protect electronics from a sudden shower; stow gear in a light cover when moving between viewing spots.

 - Wipe the front element promptly if water spots appear; moisture on glass reduces contrast and creates halos around light sources.

-- Capture golden glows on façades by delaying shutter release slightly after blue hour; this balance yields richer color than pure neon.
+- Capture golden glows on façades by delaying shutter release slightly after blue hour; this balance yields richer colour than pure neon.

-- Frame water lines, street lamps, and silhouettes to tell a narrative about the city’s nocturnal rhythm.
+- Frame water pipes, street lamps, and silhouettes to tell a narrative about the city’s nocturnal rhythm.

-- Include a recognizable monument as a strong anchor, but allow surrounding streets and river to create a natural path through the frame.
+- Include a recognisable monument as a strong anchor, but allow surrounding streets and the river to create a natural path through the frame.

-- Holiday crowds can transform the riverfront into a social arena; plan for two sessions on different days to compare angles and light behavior.
+- Holiday crowds can transform the riverfront into a social arena; plan for two sessions on different days to compare angles and light behaviour.

-- From sweden, australia, and zealand, adjust expectations for duration of night hours; early departure yields calmer scenes and more room to set up.
+- From Sweden, Australia, and New Zealand, adjust expectations for duration of night hours; early departure yields calmer scenes and more room to set up.

 - Check weather forecasts for humidity and wind; high moisture reduces clarity, while still air yields crisper reflections of lights.

-- Know that some vantage points are known for their jaw-dropping panoramas yet require patience as crowds gather; be ready to wait for a clean shot.
+- Bear in mind that some viewpoints are known for their jaw-dropping panoramas but require patience as crowds gather; be ready to wait for a clean shot.

 Practical plan for understanding the scene

-- Study how light wraps around stone and metal; color temperatures shift with lamp design and nearby signage, producing a regal golden aura at last.
+- Study how light wraps around stone and metal; colour temperatures shift with lamp design and nearby signage, producing a regal golden aura at last.

-- Review your shots the next day; compare color balance and sharpness, and claim adjustments for future days.
+- Review your shots the next day; compare colour balance and sharpness, and claim adjustments for future days.

 - As a photographer, experiment with long exposure stacks to reveal star-like points or motion trails on boats and pedestrians; worlds of detail emerge with patience.